e-Installation – Telepresence-based documentation of endangered media art

 Image: Telepresence-based experience of a digital Media-Art Installation.
 Artwork Motive: Tischtänzer (1988-1993), Stephan von Huene.
 Source: Intelligent Sensor-Actor-Systems Laboratory (ISAS)

-This new documentation method is to offer a realistic insight into media artworks that are no longer performable or rarely exhibited.
-The insight provided would be independent from the works’ physical location, and to the benefit of both professionals (curators, art restorers and art historians) and the general public.
+This new documentation method should offer a realistic insight into media artworks that are no longer performable or rarely exhibited.
+The insight provided would be independent from the works’ physical location, to the benefit of both professionals (curators, art restorers, and art historians) and the public.
 Moreover, it should be a long-term solution to archive and pass down the milestones of media art when the original works can no longer be repaired.
 This means that crucial issues for long-term archiving should be taken into account ab initio.

 Telepresence can be described as “the extension of a person’s sensing and manipulation capability to a remote location” (Sheridan 1989).
 According to this definition, a carefully designed telepresence system would allow the access to and interaction with virtualised media art works, in particular with those that are temporarily not available to the public, or those whose continuity cannot be guaranteed through current curatorial and conservation practice.